warslett/table-builder/README.md

 ## <a name="Dependencies"></a>Dependencies
 Table builder has no core dependencies however some optional features have dependencies.
+* CsvRenderer and related classes depends on `league/csv`
 * TwigRenderer and related classes depends on `twig/twig`
 * DoctrineORMAdapter data adapter depends on `doctrine/orm`
-* PropertyAccessAdapter value adapter depends on `symfony/property-access`
 * SymfonyHttpAdapter response adapter depends on `symfony/http-foundation`
 * Psr7Adapter response adapter depends on `psr/http-message`
 * SymfonyRoutingAdapter route generator adapter depends on `symfony/routing`